Board & Management

 Suzy Nethercott-Watson CSM has had a diverse career in the military, private and public sectors.
 Her most recent public-sector positions were within the Commonwealth water policy and program arena in senior executive roles, leading areas that looked after water efficiency projects worth billions of dollars.
 For almost two years Suzy was head of the Office of Water Science which was involved in research and legislation programs, and which set up the statutory Independent Expert Scientific Committee to examine water-related impacts from coal seam gas and large-scale coal mining.
 Suzy holds a degree in Geography, an honours degree in Management, a Masters degree in Commercial Law and an advanced Diploma of Project Management, and she is an accredited Master Program Director.

-Professor Andrew Campbell is the Chief Executive Officer of the Australian Centre for International Agricultural Research (ACIAR).
+Andrew Campbell is the Chief Executive Officer of the Australian Centre for International Agricultural Research (ACIAR) in Canberra, Australia.